Kroll Associates, Inc.

 11440 Commerce Park Drive, Suite 501

-Mari DeGrazia is a Director with Kroll’s Cyber Security and Investigations practice, based in the Reston office.
+Mari DeGrazia is a Director in the Cyber Risk practice of Kroll, a division of Duff & Phelps, based in the Reston office.
 Over the course of a 12-year career in the computer industry, Mari has become a leader within the digital forensics community.
 She has often conducted her work within the context of civil and criminal investigations, collaborating with law enforcement such as the Federal Bureau of Investigation, Arizona Counter Terrorism Information Center (ACTIC), and U.S. Attorney General’s office on criminal cases, and with law firms on civil litigation matters.
 In a recent matter, she played a key role in processing and analyzing over 20,000 systems utilizing her own python scripts and methodology to detect indicators of compromise within an environment.